NingxinSu/ningxinsu.github.io/content/_index.md

     </div>
     <div class="profile-info" style="flex-grow: 1; text-align: justify; margin-left: 20px;">
         <p>
-        I am a tenure-track Assistant Professor at the <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/internet-of-things/" class="no-underline"> IoT Thrust</a>, Information Hub, The Hong Kong University of Science and Technology (Guangzhou).
+        I am a tenure-track Assistant Professor at the <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/internet-of-things/" class="no-underline"> IoT Thrust, Information Hub, The Hong Kong University of Science and Technology (Guangzhou)</a>.
 I received my Ph.D. degree from the ECE, University of Toronto, supervised by <a href="https://www.ece.toronto.ca/people/li-b/" class="no-underline">Prof. Baochun Li</a>.
 My research interests have focused on distributed machine learning and federated learning, especially the training of Large Language Models in today's edge computing and metaverse environments.
 I am passionate about continuing my work in these exciting yet inter-disciplinary areas of research, <strong>embodied AI with multi-agent systems</strong> and <strong>straddling distributed systems</strong>.
         </p>
         <!-- <p>
         <a href="/assets/ningxin_cv.pdf"style="text-decoration: none;">Ningxin's Curriculum Vitae </a>as of December 2024.